-“Double the rope over and hold it firmly between both hands.
-Lift the rope over your head but keep your hands and the rope in front of your forehead.
+“Double the rope over, and hold it firmly between both hands.
+Lift the rope over your head, but keep your hands and the rope in front of your forehead.
 Reach your body over to the right, and bend your right elbow down to your right hip.
 Extend the right arm out to the right side, lengthen farther out from your hips.
 Pull your arm back in, and return to the starting position.
 Do 16 to the right and then 16 to the left.”

 Good for: Obliques and lats.

-“Fold the rope over twice and hold taut in between your hands at chest height.
+“Fold the rope over twice and hold it taut in between your hands at chest height.
 Keep your legs in a deep lunge position, left leg forward, right leg back.
 Slowly twist to your right, keeping your hips forward.
 Return to starting position facing forward.
-Do 24 to the right side, switch legs and do 24 to the left side.”
+Do 24 to the right side, switch legs, and do 24 to the left side.”

 Good for: Obliques, shoulders, and quadriceps.

 “In a pitched 45-degree position with your arms bent with the rope taut between both hands, extend your arms down, reaching to the floor, and then pull back to starting position, elbows high, lifting to the ceiling.
-Keeping the left elbow in place, extend the right arm down toward the left toe then return to start.
+Keeping the left elbow in place, extend the right arm down toward the left toe, then return to start.
 Switch sides and extend the left arm to the right toe, and return to start.
 Do 24 reps.”